bowman2001/perplexdoc/content/doc/intro/workflow/resources/index.md

     name: image
 ```

-A resource is registered as usual for Hugo by providing its source path and adding a name.
-We can add as many files we like this way to the list under the `resources` key.
+A resource needs to be registered as usual by providing its source path and adding a short name as an identifier label.
+We can add as many files we like to the list under the `resources` key.
 Its also possible to add arbitrary meta-data under an additional `params` key.
-This theme processes a bunch of them for the [CommonMark image element](/doc/basic/image#meta-data).
+This theme can process a bunch of them for the [CommonMark image element](/doc/basic/image#meta-data).

 ### Resources from other page bundles

-There may be also a downside depending on content structure.
-In case we want to include a resource more than once, we need to store it repeatedly.
-To overcome this problem at least partially, this theme is also looking for resources in taxonomy and parent pages, when they are not included in a given page bundle.
+There may be also a downside of this approach depending on the specific content structure.
+In case we want to include a resource more than once, we need to store and register it repeatedly.
+To overcome this problem at least partially, this theme is also looking for resources in taxonomy and parent pages, when they are not found in the current page.
+This also allows to use resources in simple pages, which aren’t bundles themselves.

 #### Lookup order

-In case a resource is not found in a given page bundle, the theme tries the next related page and so on in the following order:
+In case a resource is not found in a given page, the theme tries the next related page and so on in the following order:

 1. Page
 2. First tag of the page